ansys/pytwin/doc/source/index.rst

 software's.
 The use of the interactive control of Ansys Digital Twins Runtimes through PyTwin requires a license of Twin Deployer.

-For more information, see the `Ansys Twin Builder and Twin Deployer <https://www.ansys.com/products/digital-twin/ansys-twin-builder>`_. on the Ansys website.
+For more information, see `Ansys Twin Builder and Twin Deployer <https://www.ansys.com/products/digital-twin/ansys-twin-builder>`_ on the Ansys website.

 Project index